Warner-Bell/free-gen-ai-bootcamp-2025/sentence-constructor-ja/meta-ai/prompt.md

 Attempt -> Clues
 Attempt -> Setup

-Each state expects the following kinds of inputs and ouputs:
-Inputs and ouputs contain expects components of text.
+Each state expects the following kinds of inputs and ouputs.
+Inputs and ouputs contain expects components of text:

 ### Setup State